 Tactical analysis: high pressing and offensive transition as weapons ⚽

-The key to the victory lay in suffocating pressure in the opponent's half that forced Bayern into losses in dangerous areas.
-The build-up play from the defense, with Mapi León and Engen as the first builders, allowed quick connections with Aitana Bonmatí and Patri Guijarro in midfield.
-In attack, the mobility of Graham Hansen and Salma Paralluelo unsettled the German backline, creating spaces for finishes from Alexia Putellas and Clàudia Pina.
+The key to the victory lay in a suffocating press in the opponent's half that forced Bayern into losses in dangerous areas.
+The build-up play from the defense, with Mapi León and Engen as the primary builders, allowed quick connections with Aitana Bonmatí and Patri Guijarro in midfield.
+In attack, the mobility of Graham Hansen and Salma Paralluelo unsettled the German defense, creating spaces for finishes from Alexia Putellas and Clàudia Pina.
 The team executed 18 recoveries in the opponent's half.

 Giráldez, the man who went from wearing blaugrana to wearing mourning in Oslo 😅

-The final will have an added incentive: across from them will be Jonatan Giráldez, the coach who led Barça to glory and now manages Lyon.
-It seems fate has a sense of humor, or at least a very repeated script.
+The final will have an added incentive: facing them will be Jonatan Giráldez, the coach who led Barça to glory and now manages Lyon.
+It seems fate has a sense of humor, or at least a very repetitive script.
 Barça faces its own mirror, a team that knows its strengths and weaknesses.
-Some fans already speculate whether Giráldez will ask for a coffee with milk on the sideline before the kickoff or if he'll leave them the locker room keys.
+Some fans are already speculating whether Giráldez will order a latte on the sidelines before the starting whistle or if he will leave them the keys to the locker room.